umbraco/UmbracoDocs/Reference/Templating/Macros/managing-macros.md

 > Cache by page

-If selected, then this result of this macro will be cached based on the current page it is rendered on.
+If selected, then the macro will be cached based on the current page it is rendered on.
 This is useful if your macro has content that is dynamic to the current page it is being rendered on.
 If your macro's output is static (the same) no matter what page it is rendered on then it is better to not check this box.

 > Cache personalized

-Similar to the 'cache by page', this will cache the output of a macro based on a member that is logged in.
-If you macro is static (the same) no matter what member is logged in, or if your website does not have membership then it is better to not check this box.
+Similar to the 'Cache by page', this will cache the output of a macro based on a member that is logged in.
+If your macro is static (the same) no matter what member is logged in, or if your website does not have membership then it is better to not check this box.

 ## Macro parameters